grantdadams/Mesoscale-Circulation-Tracking/README.md

 # Mesoscale-Circulation-Tracking

-##This code takes geotiff SSH data in the form of a RData rasterstack and identifies areas of cyclonic and anti-cyclonic regions and there respestive border regions following the methodology of Domingues et al. (2016).
+##This code takes geotiff SSH data in the form of a RData rasterstack and identifies areas of cyclonic and anti-cyclonic regions and their respestive border regions following the methodology of Domingues et al. (2016).
 The output is a rasterstack labelled "mesoscale.features.raster.stack" and a rasterstack of the geostrophic velocities labelled "geostrophic_velocity.RData".

 ##NOTE: you may wish to turn the raster into a factor, the Raster Attribute Table titled "rat" is at the end.
 Plotting is done at the end, alter m to alter the raster layer plotted.